Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

     Group textRoot = new Group();
     root.getChildren().add(textRoot);

 And then add all of your `Text` nodes (and the cursor) as children of `textRoot` rather than as children of `root`.
 (JavaFX will display all `Node`s that are children of the root, children of the root's children, and so on.)
 When you want to move all of the text, you can just move the `textRoot` object.
 For example, to shift the text position up by 10 pixels (so that 10 pixels are hidden above the window), you would do:

     textRoot.setLayoutY(-10);

 If you're not sure how this works, do some HelloWorlding to experiment!

+##### Rounding

+As with text positions, you should always round the position of the window (when adjusted with the scroll bar) to be an integral number of pixels.
+For example, if the scroll bar's position dictates that the window should be shown so that 8.2 pixels are hidden at the top (i.e., so the window begins 8.2 pixels down into the document), you should round this to 8 pixels.

 ##### Non-requirements